 You can thank your platelets for the quick recovery.

 Blood is composed of plasma (the liquid) and solid components, including red and white blood cells and, of course, platelets.
 Each component serves its own purpose, and the purpose of platelets is to clot blood at wound sites and help heal them.
 They’re the reason you won’t bleed out from a paper cut — and, as it turns out, they may offer benefits in the form of platelet-rich plasma, or PRP, therapy.

 (800) USC-CARE (800-872-2273)

-What makes platelet-rich plasma therapy different than my own blood?
+What makes PRP therapy different than my own blood?

 Platelets release growth factors, which are proteins that essentially kick-start healing.
-In platelet-rich plasma, often dubbed PRP, the plasma in question contains a higher level of platelets.
+In PRP, the plasma in question contains a higher level of platelets.